-You can earn back that money you blew in Vegas or on that bad stock investments into a certain vibrating dumbbell.
+You can earn back the money you blew in Vegas or on that bad stock investment you made into a certain vibrating dumbbell.

 You can find another job or start a new business if you lose yours.

 You can even regain your hairline if it is fading badly. (maybe not)

 What you cannot do however is get TIME back.

 Time is the most valuable thing in the world.
 When we think back on our lives don’t we wish we didn’t waste time on trivial things or situations?
 Once the time is gone, it is gone forever!